Funding, payments and learner fees – DQ1-2

 Under clause 16 of Schedule 18 of the Education and Training Act 2020 (the Act), we may suspend or revoke some or all funding given under section 425 of the Act if we are satisfied on reasonable grounds that:

-• when measured against performance indicators, the TEO has not achieved, or is not achieving, an outcome anticipated in its Plan for a tertiary education programme or activity in relation to which funding has been given under section 425 of the Act
+• the TEO has not achieved, or is not achieving, an outcome anticipated in its Plan for a tertiary education programme or activity (in relation to funding given under section 425 of the Act), when measured against performance indicators

 • the TEO has not complied, or is not complying, with a condition on which funding has been given under section 425 of the Act, or

-• the TEO has not provided, or is not providing, adequate and timely information required by the TEC or Ministry of Education under section 425 of the Act.
+• the TEO has not provided, or is not providing, adequate and timely information required by us or the Ministry of Education under section 425 of the Act.

-If a TEO has its funding approval revoked in accordance with clause 16 of Schedule 18 of the Act, the unspent portion of funding is repayable to us (for conditions see the DQ1-2 funding conditions for the relevant year).
-We may arrange to offset the amount against any funding payable to the TEO.
+If your TEO has its funding approval revoked in accordance with clause 16 of Schedule 18 of the Act, the unspent portion of funding must be repaid to us.
+For conditions, see the DQ1-2 funding conditions for the relevant year

 Subcontracting